Join CityClub Today to Receive:

 8 | Local Amenities

 We live in a world where convenience is held in the highest regard.
-People like to have shops, gyms, public transport, restaurants etc. all within touching distance from where they live.
-It is important that you consider the level of amenities available in the local area as this will have a direct impact on your buy to lets tenant demand.
-A buy to let property within striking distance of supermarkets, gyms, restaurants and train stations will have huge tenant demand.
-It is important, however, that this does not come at a cost of privacy for the tenant.
+People like to have shops, gyms, public transport, restaurants etc all within a short distance from where they live.
+It is important that you consider the level of amenities available in the local area as this will have a direct impact on your tenant demand.

 9 | Charges

 Service charges will be based on the cost of running and maintaining the building and communal areas.
 They therefore increase depending on the facilities your tenants benefit from.
-Of course, much of these are covered by the higher rents you will be able to charge.
+Ground rent, on the other hand, is rent that is paid to the owner of the freehold.
+It offers no tangible benefit and should be viewed with caution.

 10 | Property Management